-Upcoming DC Movies and TV From 'The Batman' to 'Batgirl' and More
+Upcoming DC Movies and TV Series From 'Black Adam' to 'Shazam' and More

 What Warner Bros.' onscreen universe of DC superheroes lacks in cohesion -- the studio scrapped a strictly shared cinematic universe after its attempts to build one around the Justice League proved less than, well, super -- it makes up for in unexpectedness.